crush-157/smith-lab/README.md

 - app.rb
 - '-e production'
 ```
+7. Then run `smith -i dogsbody.tar.gz` again to create a new image.
-7. Let's upload it to docker hub, to get an image in Docker format:
+8. Let's upload it to docker hub, to get an image in Docker format:

 `smith upload -r https://$DOCKER_ID:$DOCKER_PWD@registry-1.docker.io/$DOCKER_ID/smith-dogsbody -i dogsbody.tar.gz`

-8. Now let's try and run it.
+9. Now let's try and run it.
 The first thing we need is a MySQL instance.
 If you haven't got one already, then run a MySQL container (change the password / ip / port if you want to):
 ```
 docker run -d --ip 172.17.0.2 -e MYSQL_ROOT_PASSWORD=Welcome_1 --publish 3306:3306/tcp --name dogsbody_db mysql
 ```

-9. Then we need to create a database "dogsbody".
+10. Then we need to create a database "dogsbody".
 If you're running MySQL in a container, use `docker exec` to access it and create the database:
 ```
 $ docker exec -it dogsbody_db bash